TensorFlow is an open source software library for machine learning, developed by Google and currently used in many of their projects.

-That’s not really compatible with my initial “easy, fast, and fun” description, so instead I’ve created a gradle standalone prebuilt fork of TensorFlow 1.0.1 at github.com/Nilhcem/tensorflow-classifier-android you can directly clone, import on Android Studio and run within 2 minutes.
+That’s not really compatible with my initial “easy, fast, and fun” description, so instead I’ve created a gradle standalone prebuilt fork of the TensorFlow 1.2.0 Android sample at github.com/Nilhcem/tensorflow-classifier-android you can directly clone, import on Android Studio and run within 2 minutes:

 If you want to port the TensorFlow official Android Sample to a prebuilt Android Studio project by yourself, you will need to:

 - Import the original TensorFlow Android sample sources (commit)

 - Create a new Android Studio project (applicationId:

 org.tensorflow.demo), to have an already set up gradle configuration (commit)

 - Move TensorFlow’s Android sample files into the new gradle project (commit)

 - Remove the DetectorActivity and StylizeActivity (we will only need the ClassifierActivity today) (commit)

 - Add the tensorflow-android gradle dependency to your build.gradle file: